awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

   A public parameter is a parameter provided by an AWS service for use with that service, and stored in AWS Systems Manager Parameter Store\.
 For an example of public parameters, see [Retrieving the Amazon ECS\-optimized AMI metadata](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + CloudFormation doesn't currently support drift detection on dynamic references\.
 For `ssm` dynamic references where you haven't specified the parameter version, we recommend that, if you update the parameter version in SSM, you also perform a stack update operation on any stacks that include the `ssm` dynamic reference, in order to fetch the latest parameter version\.
 + To verify which version of an the `ssm` dynamic reference will be used in a stack operation, [create a change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-create.html) for the stack operation\.
 Then [review the processed template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-view.html) on the **Template** tab\.
-+ SSM parameters without a version is not supported in the [Parameters block](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html), you should use [SSM parameter types instead](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-ssm-parameter-types)\.
-If you do use SSM parameters, you must specify a version of the Systems Manager parameter for AWS CloudFormation to use.
++ SSM parameters without a version isn't supported in the [Parameters block](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html), use [SSM parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-ssm-parameter-types) instead\.
+If you do use SSM parameters, you must specify a version of the Systems Manager parameter for AWS CloudFormation to use\.

 ## SSM secure string parameters<a name="dynamic-references-ssm-secure-strings"></a>